Stabilizing Policy Gradients for Sample-Efficient Reinforcement Learning in LLM Reasoning: Introduction

 We further leverage this optimization model to \textit{plan} the next policy gradient step\footnote{In this work, “model” refers to the proposed computational model of curvatures and “policy” to the LLM.
 “Model gradients” are computed under the former, while “policy gradients” denote the true LLM gradients.}.
 It allows \textit{anticipating} policy updates that potentially induce sudden shifts in the objective or policy distribution -- often associated with unstable optimization behavior -- and intervening before taking the actual step in the LLM.
 We propose a simple data selection mechanism as intervention: we identify particular samples that heavily contribute to these abrupt shifts and mask them out of the policy gradient estimation.
 We refer to this method as \textit{Curvature-Aware Policy Optimization} (CAPO).

 We theoretically establish monotonic policy improvement guarantees under CAPO with practical assumptions.
 We then empirically validate CAPO on standard math reasoning benchmarks, showing that it yields stable optimization even in regimes with aggressive updates, where standard RL algorithms suffer catastrophic updates and policy collapse.
-As a result, CAPO achieves up to $30\times$ improvement in sample efficiency, as presented in Figure \ref{fig:math_accuracy}.
+As a result, CAPO achieves up to $30\times$ improvement in sample efficiency compared to GRPO in the standard regime, as presented in Figure \ref{fig:math_accuracy}.
 Lastly, we show that its interventions are minimal, typically rejecting fewer than $8\%$ of the tokens, with negligible computational overhead.